toptal/chewy/README.md

 end
 ```

-This code would perform `City.popular.count` requests for ES documents update.
+This code will perform `City.popular.count` requests for ES documents update.

 It is convenient for use in e.g. the Rails console with non-block notation: